 e-mail: msramirez@fullerton.edu/ Tel: +1 657-278-4562

-Acinetobacter baumannii is a nosocomial pathogen that is frequently resistant to multiple drugs and can cause pneumonia, bacteremia and wound infections with associated high mortality rates.
-CDC’s 2019 Antibiotic Resistance Threats Report moved carbapenem resistant A. baumannii into the urgent threats category 1.
-Intrinsic features of A. baumannii, such as its ability to persist in clinical settings for long period of time and the capacity to acquire foreign DNA, have contributed to the success of A. baumannii as a major nosocomial pathogen.
+Acinetobacter baumannii is a nosocomial pathogen that is frequently resistant to multiple antibiotics and can cause pneumonia, bacteremia and wound infections with associated high mortality rates.
+The Centers for Disease Control and Prevention, CDC, 2019 Antibiotic Resistance Threats Report moved carbapenem resistant A. baumannii (CRAB) into the urgent threat category 1.
+Intrinsic features of A. baumannii, such as its ability to persist in environmental and clinical settings for long periods of time and the capacity to acquire foreign DNA, have contributed to the success of A. baumannii as a major nosocomial pathogen (ref).

 Studies exposing A. baumannii to different human products showed that A. baumannii can respond to these stimuli shaping its pathogenic behavior 2.
 A. baumannii is also able to undergo changes in its metabolism and nutritional needs under unfavorable conditions.
-Its metabolic flexibility was shown to overcome host-imposed nutrient limitation through induction of expression of metal uptake systems, and transcriptional regulators 3.
+This metabolic flexibility is shown to overcome host-imposed nutrient limitation through induction of expression of metal uptake systems, and transcriptional regulators 3.

-Recent findings from our lab showed that when A. baumannii is exposed to pleural fluid (PF), a fluid which primarily functions to lubricate pleurae during respiratory movements, a large number of genes related with metabolic processes were affected 4.
-More than 55% of the genes differentially expressed observed were associated with metabolic processes, suggesting that the metabolic versatility affected the survival and persistence of A. baumannii within the host.
-In the presence of PF, we observed changes in intracellular pyruvate and phenylalanine metabolism enhanced A. baumannii’s cytotoxicity and immune evasion 4.
-When exposed to PF, A. baumannii respond by modifying the expression genes associated with pathogenicity and adaptative response to stress 5.
+Recent findings demonstrated that when A. baumannii is exposed to pleural fluid (PF), a body secretion which primarily functions to lubricate the lung pleurae during respiratory movements, a large number of genes related with metabolic processes were affected 4.
+More than 55% of the genes differentially expressed were associated with altered metabolic processes, suggesting that the metabolic versatility affected the survival and persistence of A. baumannii within the host.
+In the presence of PF, we observed changes in intracellular pyruvate and phenylalanine metabolism that enhanced A. baumannii’s cytotoxicity and immune evasion 4.
+When exposed to PF, A. baumannii respond by modifying the expression of genes associated with pathogenicity and adaptative response to stress 5.
 A considerable number of genes (1120 considering log2 > 1 with adjusted P-value < 0.05) are affected in the presence of PF, suggesting that a multifactorial strategy is involved in scenarios containing stressors and detrimental conditions that lead to A. baumannii adaptation and success in harsh conditions.

 It has been well studied that pathogens need to overcome nutrient limitation, such as iron, to colonize and survive within the host.
 Most of the pathogens possess a variety of proteins and molecules to harvest sequestered iron 6.During inflammatory diseases, such as those that result in pleural effusion, the neutrophil gelatinase-associated lipocalin (NGAL) is significantly released by neutrophils 7.
-NGAL, also known as Lipocalin 2 (Lcn2), is known to sequester iron and also posesses immunomodulatory effects 8.
+NGAL, also known as Lipocalin 2 (Lcn2), is known to sequester iron and also possesses immunomodulatory effects 8.
 It was shown that components present in PF, such as macrophages, lymphocytes, monocytes, granulocytes, proteins, LDH, and low concentrations of essential metals, are triggering an adaptive response in A. baumannii 4,5.

-While investigating an unknown Lcn2-dependent factors that could be playing a role in evasion of nutritional immunity during Klebsiella pneumoniae infection, Vornhagen et al 2019 showed that the citrate synthase, GltA, plays a critical role in K. pneumoniae infection by demonstrating how in this pathogen, the metabolic flexibility influences bacterial fitness 10.
-The authors observed that GltA allows K. pneumoniae to replicate in the lung and intestine by using diverse nutrients.
-The citrate synthase gene, gltA, showed to be critical during Klebsiella pneumoniae infections, enabling this pathogen to grow in the lung and digestive tract by enhancing its ability to utilize various nutrients 9.
+While investigating an unknown Lcn2-dependent factors that could be playing a role in evasion of nutritional immunity during Klebsiella pneumoniae infection, Vornhagen et al. 2019 showed that the citrate synthase, GltA, plays a critical role in Klebsiella pneumoniae infection by demonstrating how, the metabolic flexibility influences bacterial fitness 10.
+They observed that GltA allows K. pneumoniae to replicate in the lung and intestine by using diverse nutrients.
+The citrate synthase gene, gltA, showed to be critical during K. pneumoniae infections, enabling this pathogen to grow in the lung and digestive tract by enhancing its ability to utilize various nutrients 9.